 Macaluso - Case Contrary to Konchar Holding - In Post-Divorce Proceedings No Bar until 30 Days after Entry of Judgment: For a while, the law seemed clear that a fee petition, even in post-judgment proceedings, must be filed before the final judgment is entered.
 However, the Macaluso v.
 Macaluso, 334 Ill.App.3d 1043 (3rd Dist.
 2002), GDR 02-55, decision, disagreed with Konchar (as discussed above in the Illinois Supreme Court Blum decision) and held that a petition for contribution fees in post-judgment proceedings need not be filed before final judgment is entered, and the a petition may be filed at any time before the trial court loses jurisdiction.
 Macaluso reasoned that the timing requirements of the contribution statute do not apply to post-divorce matters because §503(j)'s references to "the final hearing on all other issues between the parties," is specific to the bifurcated hearing required in pre-decree proceedings.
-I believe the Macaluso decision may be the better reasoned decision.
-Nevertheless, we have a clear conflict among the districts due to the fact that the original leveling legislation was not drafted with post-divorce proceedings in mind.
+I believe the Macaluso decision may be the better-reasoned decision.
+The above case law reflected the conflict among the districts because the original leveling legislation had not been drafted with post-divorce proceedings in mind.

 What does the phrase mean - so long as the trial court has jurisdiction over the case?
 This is an especially interesting question considering the recent decisions being critical of prior case law regarding how some appellate decisions had interpreted jurisdiction.
 See, for example, the Illinois Supreme Court's decision in McCormick v.
-Robertson, 2015 IL 118230 (March 2015).
+Robertson, 2015 IL 118230.

 Blum - Timing Requirements Apply to Pre-Decree Cases / Not Post-Decree Cases: A 2009 Illinois Supreme Court case addresses the timing of a contribution petition in post-decree cases but unfortunately did not involve the 2009 amendments, IRMO Blum, 235 Ill.
 2d 21 (Ill.
 2009).
 In Blum, the trial court dismissed the ex-wife's contribution petition as untimely filed under the rule of Konchar.
 The issue was whether the trial court erred in dismissing the ex-wife's petition for contribution of attorney fees as untimely.
-The Supreme Court stated:
+The Court stated: